Sruthyb/RIO-125-TCS-iON/README.md

 **Description**:

 Aim of this project is to forecast demand of products at a retail store based on their historical sales data.
-Here a forecasting system is created with the help of time series model ARIMA (AutoRegressive Integrated Moving Average) and Fbprophet Library.
+Here a forecasting system is created with the help of time series models ARIMA, SARIMA and Fbprophet Library.

 **Requirements:**
   - Python